Cornelis Houtmanstraat Synagogue

 The first Jewish burials in the recently restored Scheveningseweg cemetery occured around 1700.

-There is a statue of Baruch Spinoza in front of the house where he spent the latter part of his life and where he wrote his most important philosophical works after being banished from the Jewish community for his “heretical opinions”.
+There is a statue of Baruch Spinoza in front of the house where he spent the latter part of his life and where he wrote his most important philosophical works after being banished from the Jewish community for what were considered “heretical opinions”.